Venafi/kubernetes-demos/README.md

 venafi-enhanced-issuer-7c9b979cbf-mbwfp         1/1     Running   0          35s
 ```

-# Connecting the cluster to Venafi Jetstack Secure Dashboard
+# Connecting the cluster to TLS Protect for Kubernetes Dashboard
-- Log back into Jetstack Secure https://platform.jetstack.io and click on Clusters.
+- Log back into TLS Protect for Kubernetes https://platform.jetstack.io and click on Clusters.
 - For specific instructions and screenshots click [here](docs/jetstack-secure.md#connecting-a-cluster-to-jetstack-secure)
-- Validate that the Jetstack Secure Agent has been installed and running in the cluster.
+- Validate that the TLSPK Agent has been installed and running in the cluster.
 - Run `kubectl get pods -n jetstack-secure`
 ```
 ❯ kubectl get pods -n jetstack-secure